What's in a Name?

 Joe spent years learning common and scientific names during his career with the US Forest Service.

 These are the species the experts say may be ours at Cedars:

 Some sources say one species grows with single trunk and another species with multi-trunks.
-And other sources say vice versa!
+Other sources say vice versa.
+We have them all!